cozy/cozy-stack/docs/nextcloud.md

 This route can be used to list the files and subdirectories inside a directory of NextCloud.

+With `Dl=1` in the query-string, it can also be used to download a file.

 The `:account` parameter is the identifier of the NextCloud `io.cozy.account`.
 It is available with the `cozyMetadata.sourceAccount` of the shortcut file for example.